maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="tabaexp"></a>
 ### `TAB`(*aexp*)

-`TAB` is a pseudo-function, normally used only in `PRINT` statements.
-This is used to line up output in tabular format, by specifying the same *aexp* for values that should be aligned.
+`TAB` is used to line up output in tabular format, by specifying the same *aexp* for values that should be aligned.
+In most dialects, it can only be used in `PRINT` statements.

-In most dialects, `TAB` does not return a value; instead, it directly advances the cursor to the column given by *aexp* and returns nothing.
+In most dialects, `TAB` is a pseudo-function that does not return a value; instead, it directly advances the cursor to the column given by *aexp*.
 For instance, in MS dialects, `A$=TAB(10)` will return a syntax error when run.
 In RetroBASIC, `TAB` *does* return a string, one containing enough spaces to advance from the current `POS` to the indicated column.

 In Apple's Integer BASIC, `TAB` is a statement, not a function.
 To advance the cursor to column 10 and print "HELLO", one uses `TAB 10:PRINT "HELLO"`.
-Given this "function" does not return a value, this is a much better syntax.
+Given this "function" does not return a value, this seems like a much better syntax.
 However, as the `TAB` is almost always used with a `PRINT`, the pseudo-functional style has the major advantage that you can place multiple `TAB`s in a single `PRINT` statement, whereas with IB's version these would have to be entirely separate statements.

-For compatibility, RetroBASIC does support this variation.
+For compatibility, RetroBASIC supports both the functional and statement-like variations.

 #### Examples: